 - Add some baking soda to a small potpourri bag or a plastic container with holes punched in the lid to the bottom of the hamper.
 This will act as an odor absorber.
 Replace the baking soda every couple of months with fresh baking soda.

-- Purchase odor absorbers that have activated charcoal and other ingredients to place in the bottom of a hamper.
+- Purchase odor absorbers that have activated charcoal and other ingredients to place at the bottom of a hamper.

 - Toss a scented dryer sheet in the bottom of the hamper to mask odors.